razerofficial/CSDK_ChromaGameLoopSample/README.md

 ## About ##

-The `Chroma Gameloop Sample App` is a C++ sample project that dynamically sets colors in a game loop.
+The `Chroma Game Loop Sample App` is a C++ sample project that dynamically sets colors in a game loop.

 **Screenshot:**